-The content you create yourself should always use your brand’s voice.
-Its purpose should be to inform and educate your followers.
+More importantly, the content you create yourself should always use your brand’s voice.
+You can add this in a blog for example, Furthermore, its purpose should be to inform and educate your followers.
 You want it to be entertaining but not silly.

 The same is true of content you curate.
 You can find content to curate by following medical publications and authority sites and sharing their content as you see fit.

-When you share content from another source, you should always add a bit of commentary.
-Explain why you’re sharing it and consider singling out a good point or mentioning something that you think is important when you do.
+However, when you share content from another source, you should always add a bit of commentary.
+Also, explain why you’re sharing it and consider singling out a good point or mentioning something that you think is important when you do.

 Conclusion In n Branding For the Medical Industry

 Above all, medical marketing is tricky because the stakes are so high.
 Not only is the competition fierce, but the choice of which medical companies to patronize may actually be a life and death one for your target audience.